Licensed to the Apache Software Foundation (ASF) under one

 rescontract create --config <path_to_config>

-: Path to the configuration file.
+--config, -c: Path to the configuration file.

 Example: